dtikhonov/talks/netdev-0x14/lsquic-slides.md

 ```

 # Tickable connection
-- There are incoming packets;
+- There are incoming packets
-- A stream is both readable by the user code and the user code wants to read from it;
+- A stream is both readable by the user code and the user code wants
+  to read from it
-- A stream is both writeable by the user code and the user code wants to write to it;
+- A stream is both writeable by the user code and the user code wants
+  to write to it
-- User has written to stream outside of on_write() callbacks (that is allowed) and now there are packets ready to be sent;
+- User has written to stream outside of ``on_write()`` callbacks (that
+  is allowed) and now there are packets ready to be sent
-- A timer (pacer, retransmission, idle, etc) has expired;
+- A timer (pacer, retransmission, idle, etc) has expired
-- A control frame needs to be sent out;
+- A control frame needs to be sent out
 - A stream needs to be serviced or created

-# Resuming sending packets

 # Required engine callbacks
 - Callback to send packets
 - Connection and stream callbacks
-- on_new_conn(), on_read(), and so on
+- ``on_new_conn()``, ``on_read()``, and so on
 - Callback to get default TLS context (server only)
 - Certificate lookup by SNI (server only)